Guides

 Game length: Shorter — typically 6-12 darts

-What Is "Double In"?
+What's "Double In"?

 When to Play 301 vs 501

-• 701 or 1001 — Used in team/doubles games for longer formats
+• 701 or 1001 — doubles and team games where you want a longer format

 What Is a Checkout in Darts?